-Top Reasons Your Green Card Might Be Denied
+Top Reasons Your Green Card Application Might Be Denied

 Among the reasons the U.S. government might deny an immigrant visa or green card are its own error (or yours, in completing the paperwork), concern that you are a security risk, inadmissibility for health or criminal reasons, a finding that you are likely to become reliant on government assistance, and more.

-There are several reasons for a green card application (for U.S. lawful permanent residence) to be denied by U.S. immigration authorities (most likely either U.S. Citizenship and Immigration Services (USCIS) or the U.S. consulate abroad).
-Below we will go over some of the top reasons for denial; everything from health issues to a criminal record to lack of financial self-sufficiency; and discuss your options if denied.
+There are several reasons for a green card application (for U.S. lawful permanent residence) to be denied by U.S. immigration authorities.
+Below we will go over some of the top reasons for denial by either U.S. Citizenship and Immigration Services (USCIS) or the U.S. embassy or consulate abroad: everything from health issues to a criminal record to lack of financial self-sufficiency; and discuss your options if you are denied.

 Denial Due to Ineligibility or Not Meeting Immigration Application Requirements

-Here are some reasons that U.S. immigration authorities might appropriately, under the law, deny your application.
+Here are some reasons that U.S. immigration authorities might appropriately, under the law, deny your application for U.S. residence.

 Health-Related Issues